raids-lab/reading-list/README.md

 *    - Please order the papers by:                                         *
 *      1. publication date.                                                *
 *      2. conference / journal name.                                       *
+*         - If the paper is not published in a conference or journal,      *
+*           e.g. published on arXiv, please place it behind all other      *
+*           conference / journal papers within the same year.              *
 *      3. alphabetical order of the paper title.                           *
 *                                                                          *
 ****************************************************************************